NJUVISION/fixed-point/index.md

 # Fixed-point Convolution Framework
 ## Introduction
 We propose a fixed-point convolution strategy based on the distribution characteristics of activation values.
-The framework first pretrains the floating-point model until convergence, and then limits activation values according to the distribution characteristics of the activation values ​​of each convolutional layer.
+Firstly, the floating-point model is pre-trained until it converges.
+Then, the activation values are limited according to its own distribution characteristics in each convolution layer.
+Finally, the activation values are converted into fixed-point forms, and the weights are quantized into low bit-width integers.
+Since floating-point operations are not involved in the forward inference process, but only fixed-point operations with low bit-width are involved, the instability of floating-point operations on different hardware architectures can be avoided, and calculations can also be accelerated.

+## Architecture

 ## Scirpts